robert-baldwin/robert-baldwin.github.io/_posts/2018-05-30-bash-to-basics.md

 excerpt_separator: <!--more-->
 ---

-I was inspired to brush up on my bash by Adam Drake's [Command Line Tools Can Be 235x Faster Than Your Hadoop Cluster](https://adamdrake.com/command-line-tools-can-be-235x-faster-than-your-hadoop-cluster.html).
+I was inspired to brush up on my bash by Adam Drake's Command Line Tools Can Be 235x Faster Than Your Hadoop Cluster<sup>[1](https://adamdrake.com/command-line-tools-can-be-235x-faster-than-your-hadoop-cluster.html)</sup>.
 Here lies the fruit of my exploration.
 <!--more-->

 ## Portability